BOM is the abbreviation for Bill of Materials.

 - Part Number - Assign a part number to each component of the assembly for reference.
 There are two different intelligent numbering schemes you can use, and different manufacturers prefer either of them.

 - Phase - Record at what stage each part is in its assembly cycle.
-For instance, to parts in production, you can simply use “In Production”, accordingly “In Design” and etc...
+For instance, for production parts, you can simply use “In Production”, “In Design” etc...

 - Description - As one of the most important things, the description should contain detailed information regarding each part, which contributes to identification, reference, and accuracy.
 The description has to contain component parameters, tolerance, and footprint as well.